-Since the financial activities from December 10, 2021 to December 31, 2021 were immaterial, Management chose to continue with the management approach for all of the year ended December 31, 2021 and began to use the legal entity approach as of January 1, 2022.
-Management continued to use the legal entity approach until the Closing on May 9, 2022.
-The Company has recorded the impacts of the balance sheet adjustment (i.e. separation-related adjustment) for the change in methodology as adjustments to the January 1, 2022 beginning balance sheet and not as a period activity attributable to the three-month period ended March 31, 2022.
+Since the financial activities from the MSA and SSA signature date to December 31, 2021 were immaterial, Management chose to continue with the management approach for all of the year ended December 31, 2021 and to use the legal entity approach beginning January 1, 2022.
+Management continued to use the legal entity approach until the SPAC transaction was consummated on May 9, 2022 (i.e. after this date no carve-out amounts were added to Eve's financial statements).
+The Company has recorded the impacts of the balance sheet adjustment (i.e. separation-related adjustment) for the change in methodology as adjustments to the January 1, 2022 beginning balance sheet and not as a period activity attributable to the six-month period ended June 30, 2022.
 The January 1, 2022 beginning balance sheet adjustments from the December 31, 2021 balances were as follows: